-Single-family residential loans by province
+Residential loans by province

-The Bank originates most of its uninsured RFA Alternative mortgages in Ontario and British Columbia.
-The Bank does not do business in Quebec however a small portion of its purchased insured mortgages are located in that province.
+The Bank originates most of its uninsured RFA Alternative mortgages in Ontario, British Columbia, and Alberta.
+The Bank does not do business in Quebec; however, a small portion of its purchased insured mortgages are located in that province.